 2 fixed portholes in the hull (1 on each side).

-Four halogen ceiling lights with independent switches.
+4 ceiling halogen lamps with independent switches.

-Wall lamp on the bulkhead.
+Wall lamp on partition.

 Electrical panel:

-Power supply: The circuit is powered as standard by:
+Power supply: Standard circuit powered by:

 Battery charging:

-By shore power 220 V and charger.
+Via shore power 220 V and charger.

 Navigation lights: